onap/vnfrqts-requirements/docs/Chapter8.rst

 R-23882: The VNF **SHOULD** be scanned using both network scanning and application scanning security tools on all code, including underlying OS and related configuration.
 Scan reports shall be provided.
 Remediation roadmaps shall be made available for any findings.

-R-22946: The VNF **SHOULD** conform its YANG model to RFC 6536, “NETCONF Access Control Model”.
+R-22946: The VNF **SHOULD** conform its YANG model to RFC 6536, "NETCONF Access Control Model".

 R-89753: The VNF **MUST NOT** install or use systems, tools or utilities capable of capturing or logging data that was not created by them or sent specifically to them in production, without authorization of the VNF system owner.